karkhaz/tuscan/CONTRIBUTING.md

   of the `install_bootstrap` stage.
 One way in which Dockerfiles may vary across toolchains is in what files are copied into the container;
   for example, the `musl` toolchain runs a separate setup script.

+- `tool_redirect_rules.yaml` is a file describing which native tools will be overwritten by a compiler wrapper.
+Broken build scripts will often hard-code the path to a compiler or other native tool; tuscan thus replaces the native tools with a compiler wrapper that emits an error message and then invokes the toolchain-specific tools.
+The file format of `tool_redirect_rules.yaml` is described by the `binutil_schema` data structure in `tuscan/schemata.py`.

+  - For example, if your toolchain supplies an archiver called `ar`, and you wish to clobber `/usr/bin/ar` so that it points to your toolchain's `ar`, then you would add `ar` to the `overwrite` array of the YAML file.

+  - If your toolchain provides a compiler (e.g. `clang`) and you wish to override the default system compiler (`gcc`), then you would add `gcc: clang` (and also `cc: clang`) to the `replacements` dictionary of the YAML file.

+  - The directory where all your toolchain's tools reside should be the value of the `bin` key of the YAML file, e.g.
+    `bin: /toolchain_root/my_toolchain/bin`.

 ### toolchains/make_package/$TOOLCHAIN_NAME